pearpages/my-blog-v1/_posts/2015-05-15-angularjs-security.markdown

 * Always make sure that any Javascript that may get injected inside a JSON property does not get executed server side.

 The responsibility for security rests entirely on the shoulders of the backend service developers.

+In a production environment, SSL should always be used to protect private data and the user's credentials.

+Additional security steps could even be taken in the REST services to limit access to a particular machine or a particular IP address.